jldec/container-ssh/README.md

 ### Issues
 The implementation works as a proof of concept, however when deployed on Cloudflare, establishing QUIC outbound tunnels does not work reliably.
 See https://github.com/jldec/container-ssh/issues/1

+Since ssh host keys are generated during the docker build, in the absence of build caching new certs will be created on each push.
+This is annoying because it results in WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED! each time you reconnect to the container after a fresh build.
+See https://github.com/jldec/container-ssh/issues/4

 ### Hosted setup (with WARP)
 - Clone this repo, rename the worker in wrangler.jsonc if necessary
 - Copy your public key into the repo as pk.pub